-What You Need for P.F.
-Chang’s Mongolian Beef Copycat Recipe
+P.F.
+Chang’s Mongolian Beef Copycat Recipe Ingredients

-How to Make P.F.
-Chang’s Mongolian Beef Copycat Recipe
+How to Make Mongolian Beef at Home

+- Make the sauce.
+Add a teaspoon of canola oil to a pan, bring to medium heat and cook the ginger and garlic for about 1 minute.
 Add the water, soy sauce and brown sugar.
 Stir well and let simmer for about 15 minutes so the sauce can thicken and flavors can develop.

+- Prepare the meat.
+While the sauce is cooking, cut the meat into thin slices, about ¼ inch thick.
+Cut across the grain for a more tender finish.
 Coat each piece of meat in the cornstarch.
 Make sure not to put coat it too much or it could become gummy.

+- Cook the meat.
 Heat the rest of the oil over medium heat in a large and deep pan.
 When its hot, add in a few pieces of meat at a time and fry on each side for about 30 seconds.
 Then carefully remove from the oil, and let them drain off and rest while you fry the rest of the meat.

+- Combine the sauce and meat.
 When all of the meat has been fried and excess oil has drained off, pour the sauce over the meat in a bowl and toss in some snipped green onions, about 1 inch long.

 Tips for P.F.
-Chang’s Mongolian Beef Copycat Recipe
+Chang’s Mongolian Beef Recipe

 - You can use arrowroot powder instead of cornstarch.